onzfonz/comp227/src/content/3/en/part3c.md

 The following exercises are pretty straightforward, but if your frontend stops working with the backend, then finding and fixing the bugs can be quite interesting.

-#### 3.13: Phonebook database, step1
+#### 3.13: Communities database, step1

-Change the fetching of all phonebook entries so that the data is **fetched from the database**.
+Change the fetching of all communities so that the data is **fetched from the database**.

 Verify that the frontend works after the changes have been made.

 In the following exercises, write all Mongoose-specific code into its own module, just like we did in the chapter [Database configuration into its own module](/part3/saving_data_to_mongo_db#database-configuration-into-its-own-module).

-#### 3.14: Phonebook database, step2
+#### 3.14: Communities database, step2

 Change the backend so that new numbers are **saved to the database**.
 Verify that your frontend still works after the changes.

-At this point, you can choose to simply allow users to create all phonebook entries.
+At this point, you can choose to simply allow users to create all communities.
-At this stage, the phonebook can have multiple entries for a person with the same name.
+At this stage, the communities application can have multiple entries for a group with the same name.

 </div>